ToruNiina/toml11/README.md

 In the case of file open error, it will throw `std::runtime_error`.

-You can pass also `stream` to `toml::parse` function after checking the status.
+You can also pass a `stream` to the  `toml::parse` function after checking the status.

 ```cpp
 std::ifstream ifs("sample.toml");